pganon32/longitudinal_food_auction_task_fmri_scripts/README.md

 compute_ROI_z-score_allcan.py

 This script assumes that a BIDS compliant participant.tsv file is available in the data folder.

-##
+## Run ROI analysis in a linear mixed model, plot results per session

+For built matrices and contrast to study, read, adjust and run the following script, that gives FDR corrected linear mixed model result for longitudinal analysis of ROI mean z-score BOLD signal.

+LMM_ROIs_v2.ipynb